PNNL-CompBio/Snekmer/docs/source/getting_started/cli.rst

    <div class="details-body">

-The following walkthrough demonstrates a complete ``learn`` then ``apply`` workflow using only command line arguments — no ``config.yaml`` required.
+The following walkthrough demonstrates a complete ``learn`` then ``apply`` workflow using only command line arguments with no ``config.yaml`` required.
 The ``--no-default-configfile`` flag tells Snekmer to skip auto-loading a config file, so all parameters come from built-in defaults and any explicit CLI flags.